edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

 ### Requirements

-While running in secure mode, each EdgeX service must receive requests over an authenticated interface and must provide authentication information to components that require it.
-REST APIs must receive authentication information over the connection, and message bus APIs must receive messages over an authenticated message bus.
+- When an EdgeX service is running in secure mode, unauthenticated inbound requests shall be rejected.

+- When an EdgeX service is running in secure mode and initiating an outbound request to a peer EdgeX service, the outbound request shall be authenticated.

+- Authentication shall work in the context of bare-metal deployments, snap-based deployments, docker-based deployments, and Kubernetes-based deployments.

+This UCR does not prescribe what layer in the software stack performs authentication.

 ### Other Related Issues